 37. Getting hooks for bibs

-38. Treat baby rashes
+38. how to Treat baby rashes fast

 If your baby is having too many diaper rashes, check for lactose intolerance.
 Use breastmilk to treat rashes, and another effective home remedy is using mustard oil with a little bit of water.